Little vegetarian patties made with teff flakes, green vegetables, and almond. Served with a simple homemade tzatziki sauce.

 - Mix them with the teff, almond, and egg.
 Season with paprika, salt, and pepper.

-- Place one tablespoon of the mixture in a cookie cutter.
+- Place one tablespoon of the mixture in a round cookie cutter.

 - Press it very firmly using your fingers.